Manchester Wall

-Manchester Wall, located in downtown Richmond, Virginia, U.S., is one of central Virginia's premier rock climbing areas, offering multiple routes for trad climbing, sport climbing, and top roping.
-The sixty-foot granite wall is a remnant of the Richmond and Petersburg Railroad Bridge which spanned the James River for much of the nineteenth century.
-The climbing area is located on the south side of the James River and is accessible by foot from the north via Brown's Island and the T. Tyler Potterfield Memorial bridge, also known as the Brown's Island Dam Walk.
-There are also two parking lots that allow walk-up access from the south; one on W 7th Street and Semmes Avenue, and the Floodwall parking lot located at the south end of the Mayo Bridge.
-The routes offered at Manchester Wall, and its 3 adjacent pillars, are superb for recreational and experienced climbers alike.
+Manchester Wall is a rock climbing area located in Manchester, Richmond, Virginia that offers multiple routes for traditional climbing, sport climbing, and top roping.
+The sixty-foot granite wall is a remnant of the Richmond and Petersburg Railroad Bridge, which spanned the James River for much of the nineteenth century.
+The climbing area is located in the James River Park on the south side of the James River and is accessible by foot from the north via Brown's Island and the T. Tyler Potterfield Memorial Bridge.